Faith, Fire,

 The Gospel Bridge

 That is a hard word for religious people, because it implies that religion — even excellent religion, even sincere religion — is not the same thing as the life Jesus offers.
 Ignatius knew this.
-It is why, even after he had experienced everything the Catholic tradition had to offer, he kept insisting that the interior life — the actual, lived encounter with God — was irreplaceable.
+It is why, even after he had experienced everything the Catholic tradition had to offer, he kept insisting that the interior life — the actual, lived encounter with God in the depths of a person’s experience — was irreplaceable.
 Not the institution.
 The encounter.

 Key Scriptures